Lonnie Hutchinson

-Lonnie Hutchinson (born Auckland 1963) is a New Zealand artist of Māori (Ngāi Tahu, Ngāti Kuri ki Ngāi Tahu), Samoan and European descent.
+Lonnie Hutchinson (born Auckland 1963) is a New Zealand artist of Māori (Ngāi Tahu, Ngāti Kurī ki Ngāi Tahu), Samoan and European descent.
+In 2024 Hutchinson was awarded the My ART Visual Arts Award, making an Arts Foundation Laureate.

 Education

 Hutchinson received a Diploma in Textile Printing from the Auckland Institute of Technology in 1992 and a Bachelor of Design (3D Design) from the Unitec Institute of Technology in 1998.
 She completed her Diploma of Education in 1999 and has worked as a teacher.

 Career and practice

 Hutchinson has worked in a range of artistic media, including film, performance, painting, sculpture and installation art.
 She frequently draws upon feminism, historical narratives and her Māori and Pacific Island heritage to inform her work.
 Ultimately, according to curator Ane Tonga, her practice often creates "new methodologies that link colonial and ancestral accounts to inform and empower indigenous women in their urban existence.”